heiniglab/symatrial/README.md

 ## Installation instructions
 Analysis was done using R 3.4.1.
-We provide a conda environment for version specific packages.
+We provide a conda environment for version specific packages (explicitely including PEER and MatrixEQTL).
 A docker will be supplied soon.
-For intallation, please
+For installation, please
 * create a new conda environment, using the file `/envs/r341peer.yml`
 * install additional packages MatrixEQTL (please use the up-to-date github version, not the one on CRAN), eQTLpipeline from github, i.e. in R run: